-- Use location: Location, location, location!
-You are a liquor store owner, therefore, you're up against a lot of competition.
+- Location of your store: Location, location, location!
+You are a liquor store owner; therefore, you're up against a lot of competition.
 So, how do you go about getting the customers to go to you instead of them?
 Using the location in the name can help them find you easier, believe it or not!

 - Your name: There’s never anything wrong with naming your store after YOU!
 Stand proud as an entrepreneur, and let everyone know who owns the place!

-- Alliterations: Alliterations, going back to 7th grade english, are nothing but a repetition of the same sound in subsequent words.
-Ex.
-Lenny’s Liquorland
+- Alliterations: Alliterations, going back to 7th-grade English, are nothing but a repetition of the same sound in subsequent words.
+For example, Lenny’s Liquorland.

 Now for some liquor store names that are good possibilities: